Khaalex1/Kalman_and_other_estimation_techniques/README.md

 Last labs are about the Kalman filter and its applications on elementary exercises.
 If linear-type relations exist between the states (or positions) and the measures; and a state and his previous one, in the form of
 $$X_{k+1} = A.X_{k} + u_{k} + \alpha_{k} $$
 $$Y_{k} = C.X_{k} + \beta_{k}$$
   , the Kalman filter can estimate confidently a position.
-This filter is the association of 2 main parts run iteratively, the __Correction__ which can be applied alone to compute linear estimations, and the __Prediction__, which is the mode used when measurements are not available (e.g. problematic of GPS localization through a tunnel).
+This filter is the association of 2 main parts run iteratively: the __Correction__ which can be applied alone to compute linear estimations, and the __Prediction__, which is the mode used when measurements are not available (e.g. problematic of GPS localization through a tunnel).

 SLAM notebook applies the Kalman filter on the localization of an underwater robot.
 The Kalman filter estimates the robot and landmarks' position as well as its confidence level, which can allow to plot more intuitive representations, such as :